The Best Healthy Recipes To Make With Your Kids These School Holidays

 The kids will love seeing how all this comes together from scratch, with so few ingredients no less to get this delicious result.

-The Super Shake by Alice Nicolls is a great one to prove to kids that maximum deliciousness doesn’t need to come with a truck load of sugar and additives, just three simple ingredients here for the kids to whizz up before devouring it..with a spoon by the looks of things!
+Berry Smoothie Bowl by me is a great one to prove to kids that maximum deliciousness doesn’t need to come with a truck load of sugar and additives, just simple ingredients for the kids to whizz up before devouring it.

 Coconut Rough by Ness from Becomingness reinvents a childhood favourite.